liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/04-graphql/02-discover-api.markdown

 To begin consuming the GraphQL APIs, you must first know where they are, what operations you can invoke, and how to invoke them.

-Because @product@'s GraphQL APIs leverage the [official specification](https://graphql.github.io/graphql-spec/June2018/), you don't need a service catalog.
+Because @sharepoint@'s GraphQL APIs leverage the [official specification](https://graphql.github.io/graphql-spec/June2018/), you don't need a service catalog.
 You only need to know the URL from which to discover the rest of the API.

-@product@'s GraphQL APIs are available here:
+@sharepoint@'s GraphQL APIs are available here:

     http://[host]:[port]/o/graphql

-For example, if you're running @product@ locally on port `8080`, the URL for discovering the GraphQL API is
+For example, if you're running @sharepoint@ locally on port `8080`, the URL for discovering the GraphQL API is

     http://localhost:8080/o/graphql